appscode/blog/content/post/stash-2.0/index.md

 ### Migrate from Stash to KubeStash

 If you are already using Stash and want to migrate to KubeStash, then follow the following steps.
-- [Install KubeStash](https://kubestash.com/docs/v2024.3.16/setup/install/kubestash/) and run Stash and KubeStash backup simultaneously for all target applications.
+- [Install KubeStash](https://kubestash.com/docs/latest/setup/install/kubestash/) and run Stash and KubeStash backup simultaneously for all target applications.
-- [Uninstall Stash](https://stash.run/docs/v2024.4.8/setup/uninstall/stash/) once the KubeStash backup for all target applications has run to the length of the retention policy.
+- [Uninstall Stash](https://stash.run/docs/latest/setup/uninstall/stash/) once the KubeStash backup for all target applications has run to the length of the retention policy.
 - Clean up the backend data that was taken backup using Stash.

 Now, you are ready to go with only KubeStash.

-If you are not using Stash, then just [install KubeStash](https://kubestash.com/docs/v2024.3.16/setup/install/kubestash/).
+If you are not using Stash, then just [install KubeStash](https://kubestash.com/docs/latest/setup/install/kubestash/).

 > It is recommended to use `KubeStash` if you are looking for a cloud-native data backup and recovery solution for Kubernetes workloads.

-### Upcoming Features in KubeStash

-The following features are planned to incorporate into KubeStash in future releases.
-- **Backup Verification:** No backup is admissible until you can successfully restore your application from it.
-So, it is necessary to ensure that your application is recoverable from the backed up data.
-Support for automatic verification of your backed up data will be added where it automatically spins up a temporary instance of your application, restore data into it, run some checks, and then removes the temporary instance.
-- **Application Level Backup:** If you deploy, your application using any package manager like Helm or an operator, backing up only the application manifest and the data is not enough.
-You can not just re-create your application from the backed up manifest.
-Instead, your restored application should be managed by the same package manager or operator you deployed originally.
-Support for taking backup of the relative resources based on application manager will be added so that it can restore in the same way as you deployed originally.
-- **New Addons:** Support backup and restore for new databases (i.e. MS SQL, RabbitMQ, etc.) will be added.

 ### Support